Webster's Unabridged Dictionary - Letter I - Page 54

 Instrumentality (n.)
 An artifact (or system of artifacts) that is instrumental in accomplishing some end [syn: {instrumentality}, {instrumentation}].

-Instrumentally (adv.) 有助益地;使用器械(或儀器)地 ;用樂器演奏地 By means of an instrument or agency; as means to an end.
+Instrumentally (adv.) 有助益地;使用器械(或儀器)地 ;用樂器演奏地 By means of an instrument or agency; as means to an end. -- South.

 Instrumentally (adv.)
-With instruments of music; as, a song instrumentally accompanied.
+With instruments of music; as, a song instrumentally accompanied. -- Mason.

-Instrumentalness (n.) (rare) The quality or condition of being instrumental; especially the fact or function of serving to bring about a result or accomplish a purpose.
+Instrumentalness (n.)
+(Rare) The quality or condition of being instrumental; especially the fact or function of serving to bring about a result or accomplish a purpose.

 Instrumentary (a.)
 Instrumental.
+[R.]

 Instrumentation (n.) 樂器(演奏)法;管弦樂法;儀表安裝;使用儀器;測試設備 The act of using or adapting as an instrument; a series or combination of instruments; means; agency.

 Instrumentation (n.)
+(Mus.)
 The arrangement of a musical composition for performance by a number of different instruments; orchestration; instrumental composition; composition for an orchestra or military band.

 Instrumentation (n.)
+(Mus.)
 The act or manner of playing upon musical instruments; performance; as, his instrumentation is perfect.

 Instrumentation (n.)
 The act of using instruments to measure or control the behavior of an object, as a patient in a hospital or a machine being tested while under development.